UK Theory Test Pass Rates 2026: 46% National Average

 The data lives in the DVSA quarterly statistical bulletin.
 We pull a digestible version into the stats page so you can see how theory and practical numbers move alongside each other.

-#Why the pass rate is lower than people expect
+Why is the UK theory test pass rate lower than people expect?

 There are three honest reasons the theory pass rate sits where it does.
 First, learners underestimate it.
 The practical feels real because you are driving a car, so people prepare seriously.
 The theory feels like a quiz, so people show up underdone.
 Second, the hazard perception section catches a lot of people out because it requires practice that revising the Highway Code does not provide.
 Third, the question pool covers areas like vehicle loading and accident procedures that learners often skip during revision.

 You can see this borne out in the way pass rates split by section.
 A meaningful chunk of failures pass the multiple-choice section but fall short on hazard perception.
-That is a preparation problem, not a capability problem.
+That is a preparation problem, not a capability problem, and the hazard perception guide and the theory test fail reasons guide cover the common gaps.

 Younger learners pass theory at a noticeably higher rate than older learners.
 Seventeen and eighteen year olds tend to pass first time at rates in the high 50s.
 By the time you get to learners in their thirties, first-time pass rates fall into the low 40s.
 There are a few reasons.
 Younger learners are usually in or fresh out of education and used to revising for written exams.
 Older learners often try to fit revision around work and family and end up with shallower preparation.